skvamme/command-line-compass/README.md

 You will see lots of 0 and -1, and at end of last line is the result.
 0 and -1 are for debugging.

 The word send-sms can be used to send current location, saved location or other message as an SMS.
+The word smspos grabs current lat and long and sends that as an SMS.
+To grab the current position, switch over to the weather app or a map for a minute.
+Replace the dummy phone number with a valid one in the file compass.atl